ovanderzee/imageEyes/README.md

 ## Usage

+Get the API thru an async function:

-    const eyes = imageEyes(url)
+    const eyes = await imageEyes(url)

+Then you'll be able to call the eyedropper:

+    eyes.getPixelXY(xCoordinate, yCoordinate)
+        // => an array with color and alpha channels eyes.getDropColor(xCoordinate, yCoordinate, sampleSize)
+        // => an array with average color and alpha channels

+### todo later

     // get color model
-    // get pixel value
-    // get average value of group of pixels

-### todo later

     // get color profile
     // get meta data
-    // memory checking
+    // intelligent caching

-## Tests

-You will not find any tests here (yet).
-ImageEyes relies on the image-js library.